Troubleshooting Dodge ABS Light & How to Fix It

 Common Causes

-The most common reason why Dodge ABS lights along with traction control lights come on is due to a faulty ABS wheel speed sensor which is easy to replace and can be completed in less than one hour.
-First, let’s take a look at a common problem that triggers ABS lights on Dodge vehicles and pickup trucks, and vans, and then we will take a look at how to read the codes with a good scanner to find out exactly what is wrong.
+The most common reason Dodge ABS and traction control lights come on is a faulty ABS wheel speed sensor, which is easy to replace and can be completed in less than one hour.
+First, let’s examine a common problem that triggers ABS lights on Dodge vehicles, pickup trucks, and vans.
+Then, we will examine how to read the codes with a good scanner to find out exactly what is wrong.

 Faulty ABS Wheel Speed Sensor

-The wheel speed sensor is an important part of the Anti-lock Braking System in Dodge RAM, Durango, Caravan, and many more models.
-With the wheel speed sensor, the ABS control module monitors each wheel’s speed.
+The wheel speed sensor is integral to the Anti-lock Braking System in Dodge RAM, Durango, Caravan, and many more models.
+The ABS control module monitors each wheel’s speed with the wheel speed sensor.
 The signal then determines if any wheels lock up during sudden braking, especially on slippery roads.

 When one of the wheel speed sensors is defective, it may not send the correct signals to the ABS control module.
-This could result in the ABS system getting disabled and the ABS and TCS lights turning on.
-It is commonly located on the hub of each wheel, so it is prone to the build-up of dirt and debris.
-This could lead to the wrong signal being sent to the ABS module.
+This could result in the ABS system getting disabled and the ABS and TCS lights turning on. could lead to the wrong signal being sent to the ABS module.
 A simple cleaning of the ABS sensors may fix the issue.

 ABS Control Module Malfunction

 The ABS control module is the brain of the Anti-lock Braking System.
-It is responsible for monitoring the wheel speed and regulating the braking pressure to reduce the stopping distance in case of sudden braking.
+It monitors the wheel speed and regulates the braking pressure to reduce the stopping distance in case of sudden braking.

-A common cause of faulty ABS control modules is exposure to moisture resulting in short circuits inside its main components.
-It is commonly located inside the engine bay and is exposed to extreme temperatures, which can cause its protective seals to wear out over time.
+A common cause of faulty ABS control modules is exposure to moisture, which results in short circuits inside their main components.
+The modules are commonly located inside the engine bay and are exposed to extreme temperatures, which can cause their protective seals to wear out over time.

 Broken Brake Light Switch